carturoch/ex_uc/README.md

   <UNIT_C>_to_<UNIT_D>: &(&1 + 5)   # Conversion formula.
   <UNIT_X>_to_<UNIT_Y>: :special    # Atom referencing a special method.
 ```

+This new kind will be included automatically without the need to specify it in `:units_modules`.

 ### Better Unit Conversions